sbrunomello/dominion-realms/README.md

 - **Front-end**: Ionic Framework, Angular
 - **Back-end**: Firebase Firestore and Authentication
 - **Blockchain**: Integrated Web3 for governance and tokenomics
-- **Design**: Interactive maps built with tools like Canvas and Leaflet.js

 ---